continuousdemo/wordpress-eb-demo/README.md

 ./vendor/bin/phing wp-plugins-activate
 ```

-Same apply to the theme development.
-Be sure to only commit your themes and plugins of the root wp-content folder, not the ones installed by composer.
+Same apply to the theme development. **Be sure to only commit your themes and plugins of the root wp-content folder, not the ones installed by composer**.

 So we have our base WordPress development ready, now we are going to create our staging environment on AWS Elastic BeanStalk.